VeRonikARoNik/Arkusze-egzaminacyjne/README.md

 ### 2. Kod programu
 ```
 Zapytanie 1: SELECT Rodzaj, Nazwa, Gramatura, Cena FROM wyroby WHERE Rodzaj = "INNE";
-Zapytanie 2: SELECT DISTINCT Rodzaj FROM wyroby ORDER BY Rodzaj DESC;
-Zapytanie 3: SELECT ID, Nazwa FROM wyroby WHERE Nazwa LIKE '%Chałka%';
-Zapytanie 4: SELECT Rodzaj, ROUND(AVG(Cena), 2) AS "Średnia_cena" FROM wyroby GROUP BY Rodzaj;
 ```

 ```